Dhiraj072/blog-posts/deploy-app-to-s3-terraform/deploy-a-static-web-app-on-AWS-S3-for-free.md

 }
 ```

-* To deefine local variables we will be using later on, add
+* To define local variables we will be using later on, add
 ```tf
 locals {
   s3_origin_id = "myappS3Origin"